 Every gigabyte of free disk space allows you to record up to 180 hours of conversation on your hard disk.
-The Call Recorder Pico can record from analogue and corded digital telephones, and from a microphone.
+The Call Recorder Pico can record from analog and corded digital telephones, and from a microphone.

 Recordings are stored in a comprehensive archive.
 The archive is displayed on your computer screen as a list of recordings.
 In the list the recording properties like date and time of the recording are stored with the actual recording and can be viewed in the archive.
 Queries can be made to get a clear picture of the amount of recordings or to find a specific recording quickly.

 Note: The Pico stores all recordings on your PC.
 For it to make a recording it is necessary that the PC is on and the software is running.